 As an Amazon Associate, PestPro Index earns from qualifying purchases.

-A mattress encasement is arguably the single most important product in any bed bug treatment programme, and the SafeRest Premium is the best option available in the UK.
+A mattress encasement is arguably the single most important product in any bed bug treatment programme, and the Utopia Bedding Mattress Encasement is the best option we have found on Amazon UK.
+With over 13,900 reviews, it is one of the most purchased and highly rated mattress encasements available, and for good reason.
 Unlike a standard fitted mattress protector that only covers the top and sides, a true encasement fully encloses the entire mattress in a sealed, zip-closure cover.
 This serves two critical purposes: it traps any bed bugs already living inside your mattress (where they will eventually die, unable to feed), and it creates an impenetrable barrier that prevents new bed bugs from colonising the mattress in the future.
-Your mattress is by far the most common harbourage site for bed bugs, and encasing it effectively removes their primary hiding place.

 Pros: